rbsexton/m6809/README.md

 # Design Concepts
 The VHDL simulator thats out there on the web uses a state machine with decode.

 This is a state machine.
+The instruction set looks somewhat random in the big list, but the programmers reference makes thing more clear.

 # Simulation